Co-dfns/Co-dfns/docs/LIMITATIONS.md

 current design decisions that are likely to remain this way for the foreseeable future and can be thought of as hard lines around the project.

-* Execute (⍎) is not supported and likely will not be supported
 * The compiler does not support any Dyalog system functions or commands and will probably try to avoid providing these
 * Objects/Classes are not supported in the system